IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-5.md

 ---
 layout: docs
-title: "API features: User-defined parallelism"
+title: "API features: Scalability, fault tolerance"
 description: "A parallel region enables the application to use multiple channels to run transforms (such as filtering or modifying data) concurrently."
 weight:  50
 published: true